Groestlcoin/woocommerce-plugin-1/README.md

 ## Brief Description

-Add the ability to accept bitcoin in WooCommerce via BTCPayServer.
+Add the ability to accept groestlcoin in WooCommerce via GRSPayServer.
 This plugin is also available through the [wordpress store](https://wordpress.org/plugins/btcpay-for-woocommerce/).

 ## Detail Description

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for a highly resilient value transfer infrastructure, and this allows merchants to gain greater profits.
+Groestlcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Groestlcoin network allows for a highly resilient value transfer infrastructure, and this allows merchants to gain greater profits.

-This is because there are little to no fees for transferring Bitcoins from one person to another.
-Unlike other payment methods, Bitcoin payments cannot be reversed, so once you are paid you can ship!
+This is because there are little to no fees for transferring Groestlcoins from one person to another.
+Unlike other payment methods, Groestlcoin payments cannot be reversed, so once you are paid you can ship!
 No waiting days for a payment to clear.

 ## Development